 One can see how the term ‘owner’ doesn’t quite fit…what does the owner own?
 Ideally, they might ‘own’ the task completion with good quality within the triple constraints (scope, time and cost), however:

-- …who is placing constraints on time or scope to accomplish the task? (usually the sponsor)
+- …who is placing constraints on time or scope to accomplish the task? (often constraints are established by a PMO residing outside the function without the sponsor acknowledging or even aware).

 - …what if “the owner” needs an escalation path for additional resources or assistance?

-- …why not assign a sponsor (manager) to provide technical guidance, coaching or mentoring? (for employees who might lack the will, or skill, in particular)
+- …rather than tag someone as “the owner” why not assign a sponsor (manager) as the responsible resource to provide technical guidance, coaching or mentoring? (for employees who might lack the will, or skill, in particular)

 Also, recall that your project governance model might involve a steering committee of project sponsors.